everware/everware/CONTRIBUTING.md

 review.
 This will send an email to the committers.
 A valid PR includes the following items:

-* a description of the problem you are solving or reference to existing issue
+* a description of the problem you are solving or reference to an existing issue
 * a discussion why you made the choices you made
 * contains the minimal set of changes needed to solve the problem (do not mix several issues, rather create separate PRs)